bluebinary/classicist/README.md

 #### Hybrid Methods

-The Classicist library provides a `hybridmethod` method decorator that allows methods defined in a class to be used as both a class method and an instance method.
+The Classicist library provides a `@hybridmethod` method decorator that allows methods defined in a class to be used as both a class method and an instance method.

-The `@hybridmethod` decorator provided by the library wraps methods defined in classes using the usual `@decorator` syntax.
+The `@hybridmethod` decorator provided by the library wraps methods defined in classes using the usual `@` decorator syntax.
 Methods defined in classes that are decorated with the `@hybridmethod` decorator can then be accessed as both class methods and as instance methods, with the first argument passed to the method being a reference to either the class when the method is called as a class method or to the instance when the method is